The Cholesterol Myth Is Crumbling — And It’s Costing Lives

 • Chronic inflammation

-Addressing these root causes can improve lipid balance without suppressing essential biological pathways.
+When these drivers are addressed, lipid patterns often improve without suppressing essential biological pathways.

 • Berberine, which improves insulin sensitivity and lipid metabolism (15)

-• Artichoke leaf extract and bitters, which support bile flow and cholesterol clearance (18,20)
+• Artichoke leaf extract and bitter compounds, which support bile flow and cholesterol clearance (18,20)

 • Omega-3 fatty acids (EPA/DHA), which reduce inflammation and triglycerides (18)